mgriley/diva/docs/users_guide.rst

 Converters
 ===========

-When you decorate a reload a view in the web interface, it is run on the server, and it's result is converted to HTML.
+Diva attempts to convert the return value of your functions to HTML.
 The following conversions are supported:

 * string: the string is assumed to be HTML.
 * matplotlib.figure.Figure (using the mpld3 library)